 You can use some good emery cloth or sand paper.

 After the solution has ’gone off’ thread the patch leg through the hole and hold it for a few minutes to allow the tyre, solution and patch to bond.

 Make sure the patch solution has actually gone off before you insert the punctur repair patch.
 Go wrong here and your repair will definitely fail.

 The Tyre’s Puncture Is Now Perfectly Repaired

-Finally cut off the patch protruding leg back to the tyre’s face.
+Finally cut off the protruding puncture repair patch leg back to the tyre’s face.
 Your tyre can now go on to reach its natural life expectancy.